pantheon-systems/documentation/source/_docs/guides/github-pull-requests.md

     ![Passed pull request](/source/docs/assets/images/pr-workflow/slogan-pr-starting.png)

 5. Click on the **Visit Site** button and you will be brought to the test site.
 You can log on to the admin account for this site using the password you provided to the `build-env:create-project` command.
+Note that the slogan you entered in your pull request branch has been imported and is therefore visible in the site header.

     ![Site initial login](/source/docs/assets/images/pr-workflow/pr-slogan-site.png)

     This site will persist for as long as the branch exists.

-## Configure Your Site Through Drupal's Admin Interface
+## Configure Site via the Admin Interface

 While it is possible to configure your site by editing the exported configuration files, doing so is only convenient for properties whose location and format are already known.
 For most users, using the Drupal admin interface to set up the site's configuration is much more convenient.